Dry Eye Syndrome

 In the corners of each eye there are small holes, called puncta.
 These holes are responsible for draining excess tears away from our eyes, through the tear ducts, and into the nasal cavity.
 Punctal plugs can be inserted into these holes, removing or limiting the ability for tears to drain from the eye.
 For people suffering from dry eyes, this may allow for tears to accumulate to a comfortable level, eliminating any discomfort.
 This procedure is usually only recommended for patients that have no had success with prescription medication.

-Special glasses have been developed are available that are designed to create a moisture chamber around the eyes.
+Moisture chamber goggles are available that reduce tear evaporation.
 By fitting very closely to the face, an almost-air-tight seal prevents the eyes from drying out too quickly.
 These are especially effective in windy or athletic environments, or even indoor spaces with dry climate controlled air.
 They can fit easily over the eyes of anyone wearing contact lenses, and for people that already wear corrective eye glasses, both prescription models and sets designed to fit over your existing frames are available, too.

-Seasonal or environmental allergies can cause dry eyes, but this isn't to be confused with dry eye disease.
+Whilst seasonal or environmental allergies can cause dry eyes, but this isn't to be confused with dry eye disease.
 The key differentiating symptom of allergen induced dry eyes is itching.
-While most other symptoms are the same, including burning, dryness, and irritation, this one symptom differentiates the two.
+While most other symptoms are the same, including burning, dryness, and irritation, itchy eye is a main differentiating factor.
+If you have itchy dry eyes then it is almost certainly an allergen and not dry eye syndrome.

 When allergens are detected by your body's immune system, an abnormal reaction may cause the allergen to be treated like a serious infection.
 To fight this “infection” antibodies and histamines are produced, which cause inflammation around the eyes and sinuses.
 Antihistamines are an excellent remedy for most patients, but prolonged use may not be ideal.
 Seasonal allergies may only require treatments for a few days of weeks, while pet or dietary allergens can remain present until removed from regular exposure.